RyougiChan/NewsSystem/README.md

 ## LICENSE
 - This project is license by [Apache License](LICENSE).
 - The ownership of this project is owned by the [author](https://github.com/RyougiChan).
+All resources in this project are based on [CC BY-NC-SA 4.0 ](https://creativecommons.org/licenses/by-nc-sa/4.0/), that means  you can copy and reissue the contents of this project, but you will also have to provide the **original author information** as well as the **agreement statement**.
 At the same time, it **cannot be used for commercial purposes**.
 In accordance with our narrow understanding (Additional subsidiary terms), **All activities that are profitable are of commercial use**.

 ## DEMO IMAGE
 * **Content Manage System index page**